The Mars Hydro SP 150 LED Full-spectrum grow light is perfect for the person that wants to grow baby leaf lettuce or start garden sets in their home.

 How Well Was the Grow Light Packaged

-What surprised me is the packaging.
-In the photo above, you can see that the top of the box covering the light and emitters was a piece of 1/4-inch plywood with hard foam glued to the upper portion for additional padding.
+What surprised me was the packaging.
+The photo above shows that the top of the box covering the light and emitters was a piece of 1/4-inch plywood with hard foam glued to the upper portion for additional padding.

-In short, the delivery and packaging of Mars Hydro's grow lights is top-notch.
+In short, the delivery and packaging of Mars Hydro’s grow lights are top-notch.

 What’s Included With The SP 150 Grow Light

-The light is a plug-n-play fixture.
-It comes with a 5 1/2-foot grounded plug.
+The light is a plug-and-play fixture.
+It comes with a 5-1/2-foot grounded plug.

-One disappointment is there isn't a switch on the light or power cord.
-Yes, we generally plug the light into a timer; in our case anyway, most of the timers we use are in a non-accessible location, like behind a rack or desk.
+One disappointment is there isn’t a switch on the light or power cord.
+Yes, we generally plug the light into a timer; in our case, most of the timers we use are in a non-accessible location, like behind a rack or desk.

 A switch would be an excellent addition to the light.
 Also, many LED grow lights include a separate timer.
-That would be an added bonus, in our opinion.
+That would be a bonus, in our opinion.

 Two metal hangers are included in the light kit.
 These hangers hook under the light cowling.
 They are easy to install and hold the light well.

-However, a couple of holes in the cowling would've made me a little more sure of where they go and their ability to hold the light.
-Nevertheless, my apprehension was unfounded as the hangers work well.
+However, a couple of holes in the cowling would’ve made me more sure of where they go and their ability to hold the light.
+Nevertheless, my apprehension was unfounded as the hangers worked well.

 Adjustable Ratchet Rope Clip Hangers

-The light kit comes with two nylon rope, ratchet hangers with carabiners.
+The light kit comes with two nylon ropes and ratchet hangers with carabiners.

-I'm not sure how long the rope is, but they have to be near 10-feet long.
+I’m not sure how long the rope is, but they must be nearly 10 feet long.
 So the light can be hung from about anywhere and be lowered over your plants.

 These ratchet clips are sturdy and have no problem holding the light.
-One Amazon reviewer complained that the carabiners were connected only with knots and not a mechanical fastener.
+One Amazon reviewer complained that the carabiners were connected only with knots, not a mechanical fastener.

-In reality, the rope is double knotted and couldn't be pulled apart.
-We tried, it will hold.
+In reality, the rope is double-knotted and can’t be pulled apart.
+We tried, and it will hold.
 No worries.

-This is the first time we used ratchet clips.
-They are fantastic and way better than the stupid homemade chain holder we used.
-Never will use chains again.
-If a light doesn't come with ratchet clips, we'll buy these.
+This is the first time we have used ratchet clips.
+They are fantastic and way better than our stupid homemade chain holder.
+I never will use chains again.
+We’ll buy these if a light doesn’t come with ratchet clips.

 Installing the Mars Hydro SP 150 LED Grow Light